 Lifespan

-Annual in the wild, but 2 to 5 years when tank-kept
+Annual in nature, but 2 to 5 years in captivity

 Temperament